Hönow: Hönow-Dorf

-The district around the divided by an Anger village street (in GDR times the road of friendship) has preserved its village character in part.
-Here is the oldest building Hönows, built in the Middle Ages late Romanesque village church.
+The district around the village green and Dorfstraße (in GDR times the "Road of Friendship") has preserved its village character in part.
+Hönow's oldest building is located here, built in the Middle Ages late Romanesque village church.
 The former Counts' Castle with a small castle park was located directly below the village church.
 After the Second World War, the destroyed castle was not rebuilt.

 Hönow-Nord

 The two one and a half kilometers away settlements north of the village belong to Hönow.
 In the parcel of land closest to the village, the Wöhrdetal, merchant and tea merchant Friedrich Glücks settled in the 19th century.
-His lucky tea brought him enough money to build on his approximately 20,000 m² of land in 1900, a hunting lodge - the Glücksburg.
+His lucky tea brought him enough money to build on his approximately 20,000 m2 of land in 1900, a hunting lodge - the Glücksburg.
 The building had an imposing dome, a terrace and a wide outside staircase.
 Probably Friedrich Glücks was also one of the first settlers in this off the village parcel, which was sparsely populated around 1932.

 After the Second World War, the family Glücks was initially expropriated in the course of land reform and a family fish got the property.
 The name Glücksburg was erased from maps and other documents, but remained popularly preserved.
 The settlements north of the village appeared under the name Hönow-Nord in the maps.
 The Fischs had to vacate the Glücksburg area from 1960, when the state security wanted to build a holiday and training center here.

 In addition to the over the decades strongly rebuilt main building, which was hardly recognizable as a hunting lodge in the 1970s, there are still several small buildings on the property, which were used commercially after 1989.
 Behind the buildings is a wild forest and seascape.

 500 meters north of the former Glücksburg is in the direction of Mehrow another settlement called Am Schleipfuhl, named after a pond on the Mehrower Straße.